Natural Resources

 More on Natural Resources

 WASHINGTON, D.C. – Today, the Congressional Western Caucus and House Committee on Natural Resources launched an Endangered Species Act Working Group.
+The Working Group will seek to examine how the Endangered Species Act (ESA) is being implemented by federal agencies, the practical impacts on the American people, how litigation is driving ESA decision making, and how success is defined under the ESA.

 3 times now, the Greater Yellowstone Ecosystem grizzly bear population was delisted from the ESA after meeting their recovery criteria.
 And 3 times, they have been relisted as a result of activist bureaucrats and career environmental litigators.